 No yeast.
 No special equipment.
 You don't even need an oven.
-This Two-Ingredient Yogurt Flatbread is the perfect "bread" recipe for someone who doesn't bake bread.
+This Three-Ingredient Yogurt Flatbread is the perfect "bread" recipe for someone who doesn't bake bread.
+Shall we?

 These yogurt flatbreads are great cut or torn into wedges to eat with dips, as a stand-in for traditional south Asian naan, or used whole and topped with any number of spreads and toppings.